-Part of the School Division's responsibility in preparing students for the 21st century is to provide access to the tools they will be using as adults.
+Part of the School Division's responsibility in preparing students to be college, career, and life ready is to provide access to the tools they will be using as adults.
 It is important to teach students about their role as a digital citizen and the code of ethics involved within the online community.
 All students in grades K-12 are provided a limited Google gmail account that can be used to communicate with HCS staff members and HCS students.